PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 20:16:19
+Last updated: 2024-04-02 20:16:53
-Random Quote: The world is round and the place which may seem like the end may also be the beginning. - Ivy Baker Priest
+Random Quote: The farther backward you can look, the farther forward you can see. - Winston Churchill